 During transaction processing, the transaction cost destroys some of the sending address's XRP balance.
 This can cause an address's XRP to go below the reserve requirement.

 When an address holds less XRP than its current reserve requirement, it cannot send new transactions that would transfer XRP to others, or increase its own reserve.
 Even so, the address continues to exist in the ledger and can send other transactions as long as it has enough XRP to pay the transaction cost.
 The address can become able to send all types of transactions again if it receives enough XRP to meet its reserve requirement again, or if the reserve requirement decreases to less than the address's XRP holdings.

 Tip: When an address is below the reserve requirement, it can send new OfferCreate transactions to acquire more XRP, or other currencies on its existing trust lines.
 These transactions cannot create new trust lines, or Offer nodes in the ledger, so they can only execute trades that consume Offers that are already in the order books.

 Changing the Reserve Requirements

-The Ripple Consensus Ledger has a mechanism to adjust the reserve requirements for long-term changes in the value of XRP.
+The XRP Ledger has a mechanism to adjust the reserve requirements for long-term changes in the value of XRP.
 Any changes have to be approved by the consensus process.
 See Fee Voting for more information.